krosk/fastswitch-notes/notes.md

 Fastswitch introduces a framework which allows multiple Linux-based OS, referred as _instance_, to time-share one platform: at any time, one instance is _running_ while all other instances are _sleeping_.
 Three rules describe Fastswitch:

 1. The _running_ instance has full control over all hardware devices including screen and any input device.
 Therefore, at any time, it is the only OS the user sees, and operates.
-    This condition reflects the expectation to have the full power and capabilities of the platform when using it.
+    This condition reflects the expectation to be able to use the full power and capabilities of the platform.

 2. The _running_ instance can go to _sleeping_ state, and start a new instance, or call any _sleeping_ instance to become the new _running_ instance in a procedure we call _switching_.
 The _sleeping_ instances are loaded in memory, must be ready to be called anytime, but cannot wake up by themselves.
     This is our current answer to enable one device to have multiple usages.
 Each instance can be tailored to suit specific needs, and be called forth when necessary.

 3. Any instance must not interfere with any other instance. (_work in progress??_) The primary concern behind this is privacy.
     Any instance cannot natively access the data of other loaded instances, although malicious software can explicitly inspect physical memory or mount file systems. (_to put in drawbacks of solution?_)
-    A second concern is boxing: A crashing kernel may actually crash the whole device, resulting in losing all instance data. (_to put in drawbacks of solution?_)
+    __TODO possible improvement__ A second concern is boxing: A crashing kernel may actually crash the whole device, resulting in losing all instances data. (_to put in drawbacks of solution?_)

 While hardware devices are under the control of the _running_ instance, RAM and non-volatile storage are shared between each loaded (_running_ or _sleeping_) instance.
 This is a consequence of the third rule.
 We make sure that each instance only has access to the memory it owns (more details in sub-section _Memory sharing_).

 #### Sleeping state
 We are using the set of suspend and resume operations supported by Linux (referred as _suspend-to-RAM_ in Linux terminology) to put an instance into a _sleeping_ state.
 It ideally corresponds to a very low power state where only RAM remains powered on.
-Platforms with aggressive power management policy will, during suspend operations, save most if not all devices state and CPU context in RAM and power them off (or put them in a low power state), while the resume operations will power them on and restore their state.
-The platform, on an external event triggered by user interaction or a hardware device, can resume from a suspended state by retrieving necessary data from the RAM, and re-initializing CPU and device state afterwards.
+Each device driver can implement a suspend and a resume callback to give the device the opportunity to change its state properly; these callbacks are called during the suspend and resume operations.
+Platforms with aggressive power management policy will, during suspend operations, save most if not all devices state and CPU context in RAM and power them off (or put them in a low power state).
+On an external event triggered by user interaction or a hardware device, the platform can resume from the suspended state by reading necessary data on RAM, and re-initialize the CPU and device state afterwards.
 Suspend and resume operations are a very common power management feature found in mobile devices, where energy saving is a critical factor; most hardware platforms are therefore ready to support Fastswitch.

 #### Switching